Medically reviewed by Katelyn Hagerty, FNP

 Genes.
 While there is no so-called acne gene, one study published in the Journal of Investigative Dermatology of 458 pairs of monozygotic and 1099 pairs of dizygotic twins found that a family history of acne was associated with increased risk.

 Suffering from acne papules can be annoying and in some cases distressing.
 However, there are ways to treat this condition that should help clear blemishes in a matter of months.

-Persistent acne can also be treated with topical over-the-counter acne medications that may contain benzoyl peroxide, sulfur, adapalene, resorcinol or salicylic acid.
+According to the Journal of the American Academy of Dermatology, persistent acne can also be treated with topical treatments available over-the-counter that may contain benzoyl peroxide, adapalene, or salicylic acid.